Elisa Schlott

 Elisa Johanna Lucie Schlott (born 7 February 1994 in Berlin) is a German actress.
-Her younger half-sisters are the actresses Emilia Pieske and Helena Pieske.

-Life
+Biography

-Schlott starred in her first television productions as a teenager alongside Ulrich Mühe and Corinna Harfouch.
-This was followed by her first feature films, and she received the Förderpreis Deutscher Film for the lead role in Draußen am See.
+Schlott made her television debut as a teenager, appearing alongside Ulrich Mühe and Corinna Harfouch.
+She subsequently appeared in her first feature films and received the Förderpreis Deutscher Film for the leading role in Draußen am See.

-After graduating from high school, Elisa Schlott moved from Berlin to London for a year in October 2012 to take some acting courses.
-From 2014 she studied acting at the Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy" Leipzig, which she completed in 2017.
-In 2015, she gained a lot of attention with her portrayal of a drug addict in Tatort: Borowski und der Himmel über Kiel.
-In 2017, she starred in the film Fremde Tochter, which was awarded the Golden Beaver at the Biberach Film Festival.
-In 2019, she was in front of the camera for the ARD multi-part series Unsere wunderbaren Jahre, which aired on Das Erste in March 2020, alongside Katja Riemann, Anna Maria Mühe, David Schütter, Franz Hartwig and Ludwig Trepte.
+After graduating from high school, Schlott moved from Berlin to London in October 2012, where she spent a year taking acting courses.
+From 2014 to 2017, she studied acting at the Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy" Leipzig.
+In 2015, she gained wider recognition for her portrayal of a drug addict in Tatort: Borowski und der Himmel über Kiel.
+In 2017, she starred in Fremde Tochter, which won the Golden Beaver at the Biberach Film Festival.
+In 2019, she appeared in the ARD miniseries Unsere wunderbaren Jahre, alongside Katja Riemann, Anna Maria Mühe, David Schütter, Franz Hartwig, and Ludwig Trepte.
+The series aired on Das Erste in March 2020.

-Between 2016 and 2018, she was working with Schauspiel Köln.
+Between 2016 and 2018, Schlott was a member of the ensemble at Schauspiel Köln.